smeingast/PNICER/README.md

 pip install --user /path/to/PNICER/
 ```

-where the last argument points to the directory of the saved and unpacked downloaded directory.
+where the last argument points to the saved and unpacked downloaded directory.
 All dependencies will be installed automatically.

 ### Test